DIMESTeam/DIMES/README.md

 #### SAT

 For SATLIB (https://www.cs.ubc.ca/~hoos/SATLIB/Benchmarks/SAT/CBS/descr_CBS.html), since the converted graphs are quite huge and the graphs are fixed.
-We only provide the file names test split, while the rest can be used for training.
+We only provide the file names for the test split, while the rest can be used for training.

 #### ER Graphs